Analytical considerations for optimal axion haloscope design: Conclusion

 \section{Conclusion}

-In this report, we addressed the experimental issues that have been raised in relation toaxion haloscope searches by analyzing their influences on signal and noise estimations and providing potential solutions.
+In this report, we considered some minor issues to be addressed in axion haloscope experiments.
+We explicitly analyzed their influences on signal and noise estimation, based on which we suggest optimal designs to improve search performance.
 Non-uniformities in external magnetic fields limits the energy density of axion-induced photons for a given cavity, and an optimal length was found to maximize the signal power.
 The noise propagation was practically evaluated under temperature gradient and RF attenuation conditions to derive appropriate treatments for noise estimations using the Y-factor method and noise development with additional components.
 In addition, the hot rod problem was revisited to provide an analytical method by which to calculate the effects of thermal disequilibrium between a cavity and a frequency tuner.
-These effects must be carefully taken into account when designing or performing an experiment, as they will have non-trivial effects on the experimental sensitivity.
+These effects need to be carefully taken into account when designing or conducting an experiment, as they will have non-trivial effects on experimental sensitivity.